sfespinosa/sfespinosa/README.md

 ## Hi there!
 My name is Scott! 👋
 I'm a Software Engineer based in the San Francisco Bay Area.
-I have 2+ .
+I have 2+ years working as a Front-End/Full-Stack Software Engineer and currently learning to become a Site Reliability Engineer.
 I've learned to love to code so I can help build technology that aims to help people.
 I also love to travel, play video games, and follow anything related to the [MCU](https://www.marvel.com/movies).

 - 😄  Pronouns: he/him/his
 - 🔭  I work as a Cloud/Full-Stack Engineer at Deloitte Consulting, LLP